chipsalliance/Surelog/README.md

 # Surelog

-SystemVerilog 2017 Pre-processor, Parser, UHDM Compiler.
-Provides IEEE Design/TB VPI and Python AST API.
+SystemVerilog 2017 Pre-processor, Parser, Elaborator, UHDM Compiler.
+Provides IEEE Design/TB C/C++ VPI and Python AST API.

 ## Goal
 This project aims at providing a complete SystemVerilog 2017 front-end: a preprocessor, a parser, an elaborator for both design and testbench.
 We are aiming at supporting all open-source cores.